 - To define virtual disk properties, select a disk in the list and click Change.
 In the Virtual Disk Properties section, pick a datastore where the restored hard disk must be placed.

-If you use storage profiles in the virtual environment, Veeam Backup & Replication will display information about storage profiles in the Select Datastore window.
-You can select a datastore associated with the necessary storage profile.
+If you use storage policies in the virtual environment, Veeam Backup & Replication will display information about storage policies in the Select Datastore window.
+You can select a datastore associated with the necessary storage policy.

 - In the Virtual Disk Properties section, select a virtual device node.